shanface33/shanface33b.github.io/_pages/about.md

 **Research Interests**: Digital Media Forensics, Biometrics, and Computer Vision, etc.

 # 🔈 News
+* 2024.04: Glad to be featured on Buffalo News: [link](https://buffalonews.com/news/local/business/schumer-ub-tout-buffalos-ai-opportunity-as-nations-top-scientist-visits/article_09fa6c48-f11f-11ee-90cc-73d65e6fecf9.html).
+* 2024.04: One paper on using ChatGPT-4V on Deepfake face detection is accepted by CVPR2024 Workshop on Media Forensics (WMF).
+* 2024.03: Two papers on Deepfake video detection are accepted by ICME 2024.
+Congratulations to Soumyya and Yu!
 * 2024.02: Glad to give a talk on Deepfake video detection, invited by [Reality Defender](https://realitydefender.com/).
 * 2024.01: I was interviewed by [Futurum Careers, UK](https://futurumcareers.com/) together with Prof. Siwei Lyu ([link](https://futurumcareers.com/Issue-24.pdf)).
 * 2024.01: A paper on uncovering text-image inconsistency is accepted by ICLR 2024 ([link](https://openreview.net/pdf?id=Ny150AblPu)).